xinsys/handbook/_pages/how-we-work/tools/github.md

 - **Ask Infrastructure before creating private repositories.** We pay GitHub for the ability to create private repositories and need to bill clients for repositories created on their behalf.
 Before you do anything, drop into [#admins-github](https://18f.slack.com/messages/admins-github) and explain what you&rsquo;d like to do and why.

 - **Ask Infrastructure before deleting repositories.** Deleting repositories isn&rsquo;t as simple as deleting them from GitHub.
 Before you do anything, drop into [#admins-github](https://18f.slack.com/messages/admins-github/) and explain what you&rsquo;d like to do and why.
+Note that we do use [BackHub](https://backhub.co/) for backups of repositories, just in case.

 ### Working with outside collaborators

 Giving contractors and federal partners read or write access to your repository is both allowed and _encouraged_ to facilitate the flow of ideas and build a stronger, more decentralized community.

 Here&rsquo;s our current process to address both operational and security concerns:

 1. If the user is a member of the federal government, confirm we have an active [inter-agency agreement (IAA)](https://pages.18f.gov/iaa-forms/primer.html) or other legal document authorizing the work.
 1. If the user is a contractor, confirm we have an active and valid contract with them, or their company.
 1. Ask the collaborator(s) to go through [the setup steps](#setup).
     * They will need to confirm they've done this before you continue.